Why Is There So Much Aggression?

 People are becoming more and more aggressive.
 In the following, I analyze the causes.

 The word aggressive comes from the Latin words ad, meaning ‘to’, and gradi, meaning ‘to step.’
 It means ‘stepping towards something.’
+Aggression is an emotion.
+An emotion is an outburst of feeling.
+A feeling is a body state.
+Feelings trigger emotions.
+I provide the details in my article “Feelings Are Not the Same as Emotions.”

 Aggression is natural and serves survival.
 It arises in the face of danger, of which there are three types: